Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Colorado's games have gone over 43 points in two opportunities this season.
+- Colorado and its opponents have combined to score more than 44 points in two games this season.

-- Saturday's over/under is 2.8 points higher than the combined 40.2 PPG average of the two teams.

-- The 46.8 points per game these two squads have allowed their opponents to score this season are 3.8 more than the 43 total in this contest.
+- The two teams combine to score 40.2 points per game, 3.8 less than the total in this contest.

+- This contest's over/under is 2.8 points fewer than the 46.8 these two squads combine to give up per game in 2021.

-- Golden Bears games this season feature an average total of 50.3 points, a number 7.3 points higher than Saturday's over/under.
+- The average total in Golden Bears games this season is 50.3, 6.3 points more than Saturday's total of 44.

-- The 48.4 PPG average total in Buffaloes games this season is 5.4 points more than this game's over/under.
+- The 44-point over/under for this game is 4.4 points below the 48.4 points per game average total in Buffaloes games this season.

 Cal Stats and Trends

-- In Cal's six games this year, it has three wins against the spread.

-- The Golden Bears have yet to cover the spread this season when favored by 8.5 points or more.
+- The Golden Bears have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Cal's games this year have hit the over on three of six set point totals (50%).
+- Cal has hit the over in 50% of its opportunities this year (three times over six games with a set point total).

-- Cal is 3-1 against the spread and 1-3 overall when the team churns out over 366.3 yards.
+- In games that Cal piles up more than 366.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- This year, the Golden Bears have turned the ball over six times, one more than the Buffaloes' takeaways (5).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.